Mother Teresa Is Named A Saint — But Not Without Critics

 A 2013 study from the University of Montreal echoed the concerns.
 Investigating hundreds of documents regarding Mother Teresa after her death, the study raised questions about “her rather dubious way of caring for the sick, questionable political contacts, [and] her suspicious management of the enormous sums of money she received.”
 It also noted that doctors working with her reported poor conditions.
 The French-language study also found that she had been “very generous with her prayers, but for the most part miserly with her foundation’s millions,” in the face of disasters.

-But the questions that remain, even upon her canonization, remind us that even saints are human first.
+But the questions that remain, even upon her canonisation, remind us that even saints are human first.
 And being human is rarely as straightforward as being a saint.

-But the questions that remain, even upon her canonization, remind us that even saints are human first.
+But the questions that remain, even upon her canonisation, remind us that even saints are human first.
 And being human is rarely as straightforward as being a saint.

 Advertisement